 One unique index is Web of Science.
 Web of Science allows you to find who has cited particular authors, which is a very useful way to track how research is developing.

 The longer format of books makes them suitable for comprehensive treatment of topics, although they are typically less timely than articles.
-The percentage of books purchased by the Libraries in electronic form is increasing.
+Books are purchased in electronic formats whenever feasible.
 Books can also be major reference works, written by experts to summarize the state of the art.
 Notable reference works at RUL include:

 Dictionary of Economics - Palgrave's Dictionary is more of an encyclopedia, providing substantial articles for thousands of economic topics.
 The online dictionary was published in 2008 and is continually revised.
 It also includes an archive with articles from the classic 1987 edition.